So, because still some people might have problems understanding what this is all about, despite there is already another good guide about this:

 For the worst-case scenario with both PPPoE and VLAN involved, you would theoretically need an MTU of 1512 on the ethernet port, 1508 on the VLAN created on it and then 1500 for PPPoE.
 This is the third case in the appended image.

-1. The OpnSense settings here are somewhat "wrong".
-If you have a WAN over PPPoE over VLAN, you "should" have to set WAN MTU = 1500, pppoe0 = 1508, ethernet port = 1512, but it really only works for me with these tightly controlled MTUs:
+As an example, if you have a WAN over PPPoE over VLAN, you should have to set WAN MTU = 1500, PPPOE VLAN = 1508, ethernet port = 1512, and it really only works for me with these tightly controlled MTUs:

 pppoe0 MTU: 1500 (this must only be set in the advanced settings of pppoe0, not on the WAN interface itself, see screendumps).
-This will set the WAN MTU, although the calculated value shown there will be 1492.
+This will set the WAN MTU.

 ONT MTU: (this means the physical ethernet port): 1512 if you have a VLAN for PPPoE, 1508 if not.

-To be able to set these values, you will have to assign each of the underlying interfaces a name, which you would normally not have to.
+To be able to set these values, you will have to assign each of the underlying interfaces a name, which you would normally not need to.

-2. Set the above values in the web UI and then reboot if in doubt - the values sometimes cannot be successfully changed via UI manipulations, because the order of application seems to be wrong that way.
+Also, set the above values in the web UI and then reboot, if in doubt - the values sometimes cannot be successfully changed via UI manipulations, because the order of application seems to be wrong that way.

 Afterwards, verify that the shown MTUs are as expected via "ifconfig".
 Also verify that the achievable MTU over your WAN connection works with the tool I linked above.
-Ideally, you should be able to do get ping replies to both these commands:
+Ideally, you should be able to do get ping replies this command:

 But not to this: